DiegoTorres707/Thesis_project/README.md

 # Thesis_project
-NS3 simulator, thesis project about wifi broadcast, to see more visit https://www.mdpi.com/1999-5903/15/12/396
+NS3 simulator, thesis project about WiFi broadcast feedback algorithm.
+To see more visit https://www.mdpi.com/1999-5903/15/12/396